murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/_posts/2020-07-15-why_should_you_choose_france.md

 Additionally, you have an option to graduate from dual degrees if you choose some specialization in the respective schools.
 The areas od specializations are huge and a dual degree would definitely add value to your profile and gives you an edge over others in the pool.

 ## 02. Most comfortable post-study benefits
+France established mutual recognition of degrees with India.
+This is the first of it's kind in the whole world.
+Students enjoy 2 yrs of post study visa to search for jobs or entrepreneurial activities.
+In addition to this, they also get 5 yrs of business visa for 5 yrs.
+This includes whole of the Schengen region.
+With this multiple entry Schengen visa, they can stay in any Schengen region for 90 days and return to India for next 90 days.
+And the process can be repeated.
+This would be very much useful for someone willing to expand their business in Europe.

+## 03. Quality education at the most affordable fee
+In top University ranking 2020, the number 1 position in mathematics is occupied by Université Paris Saclay.
+It would be a dream for many.
+But they may wonder how much it's fee could be as it is ranked higher than MIT.
+But fee for an undergraduate program there is just 170 euros and that for a master's programme is 243 euros.
+Government institutions in France are highly affordable and simultaneously providing quality education.

+Grande école is a highly selective group of institutions in France.
+Fee is slightly higher in those schools but sto58 manageable.
+It doesn't make us pay loan debt for another 30 yrs.
+Hec Paris, the number 1 place to study marketing has a little higher fee.
+But their roi is not negotiable at all.

+## 04. Multi culture and language
+French is the official language in 30 different countries spread across 5 different continents.
+French international community is a perfect mix of diverse students.
+You will stay out of your comfort zone which paves way for your growth.
+Knowing an additional Language is always helpful in your research, business and humanitarian activities.

+For example, in insead 2020 cohort contains students from 88 different countries.
+Such an awesome class.
+Think about it.

+## 05. Cutting edge station F
+Station F is the largest start up Campus in the whole world.
+It houses more than 1000 start ups, 40 VC and 4 mentorship offices under a single roof.
+Nearly 600 events are conducted there every year.
+If you have a compelling idea that can change the world or solve a problem, you have a place here.
+They also introduced fighter program which is a free one year program designed for people from disadvantaged background.

+# SCHOLARSHIPS TO STUDY IN FRANCE

+* Eiffel Scholarship
+* Charpak Scholarship
+* Erasmus+ Mobility Scholarship
+* UGAM Legrand Scholarship
+* Shikhar Thales Scholarship
+* Bahman Samandari Scholarship
+* Amba-Dalmia Scholarship
+* And more scholarships specific to schools and programs